Texas police officer who entered wrong apartment, killed resident found guilty of murder

 The jury has found Amber Guyger guilty of murder in the shooting death of her neighbor Botham Jean on Sept.
 6, 2018.

-The jury reached the verdict late Tuesday morning, a day after the closing arguments were delivered by both teams.
+The jury reached the verdict late Tuesday morning, a day after closing arguments were delivered by both the state and defense.

+"Yes Lord!
+You never failed me yet! #JusticeforBotham," wrote Allison Jean, Botham's mother, on her Facebook page shortly after she heard that Guyger was found guilty.

+Guyger's family remained in the courtroom, holding each other silently as a loud cheer could be heard just outside the 204th district courtroom.

+The former officer stared ahead, never turning back toward the gallery after she was found guilty.
+As people filed out from the courtroom, her head went down and shoulders began to shake as she used a tissue to wipe her face.

-Following the reading of the verdict, Judge Tammy Kemp dismissed the jury for lunch and said the sentencing phase would begin at 1 p.m.
+After reading the verdict, Judge Tammy Kemp dismissed the jury for lunch and said the sentencing phase would begin at 1 p.m.
 Tuesday.
+Guyger faces up to 99 years in prison.

 The murder trial for Guyger revealed details of what happened in the moments just before and after the Dallas police officer shot and killed an unarmed man inside his own apartment at the South Side Flats.

-Jean was sitting on his couch eating vanilla ice cream topped with crumbled chocolate chip cookies and watching TV when Guyger mistakenly walked into his apartment.
+Jean was sitting on his couch eating vanilla ice cream and watching TV when Guyger opened his apartment door.
+It was later determined a defect left the door unlocked, which is why Guyger was able to get inside.

-His laptop was open and on.
-It appears he had airpods in his ears.
+Jean's laptop was open and on and it appeared he had AirPods in his ears.
 He was dressed comfy, in shorts and a T-shirt.

-During her testimony, Guyger said she thought she was entering her own apartment the night of the shooting.
-She said she heard movement inside the apartment as she started to open the door and then saw "a silhouetted figure" approach her as she yelled out for the person to put their hands up.
+During her testimony, Guyger said she thought she was entering her own apartment that night.
+She said she heard movement inside the apartment as she started to open the door and then saw "a silhouetted figure."

+The former officer said she shouted out an order for the person to put their hands up, but said she felt threatened when the figure began to move toward her.

 That's when she fired two shots, one of which went through Jean's chest and pierced his heart.